A Step-by-Step Guide to Fueling Your Adventure with Meals that Taste Great

 That’s right.
 I premix the rest of the ingredients and the parmesan cheese into a pesto.
 If you like pine nuts, you can certainly add those too.

-In camp I cook my pasta, drain most of the water but not all, add my sundried tomatoes and fully cooked chicken to heat through, and then toss the pasta with the pesto.
+In camp I cook my pasta, drain most of the water but not all, add my sundried tomatoes and can or foil package of fully cooked chicken to heat through, and then toss the pasta with the pesto.

 Voila!
 Chicken Caprese Pasta on the trail.
 It’s an easy, nutritious, filling, delicious backpacking meal that is lightweight, inexpensive, and takes about 10-15 minutes to cook.
 And this is also great with bacon bits.
 Yummm…